 Spousal support is the Virginia term for alimony.
-Courts have the authority to order a party to pay spousal support while the divorce case is pending and/or after the divorce has been finalized; to order a one-time payment or monthly payments; and/or to order support to end on a specified date after the divorce or continue until one party dies or the receiving spouse remarries.
-In short, courts have wide latitude to determine both the amount and duration of spousal support.
+Virginia courts have the authority to order one party to pay spousal support to the other while the divorce case is pending and/or after the divorce has been finalized.
+Additionally, the court has the authority to order a one-time payment of spousal support or monthly payments.
+These monthly support payments may be structured to end on a specified date after the divorce or they may be ordered to continue until one party dies or the receiving party remarries.
+In short, Virginia courts have reserved a broad authority to determine both the amount and duration of spousal support.

 Although marriage is a pre-condition to receiving spousal support, having officially filed for divorce is not.
 Virginia law allows suits for separate maintenance to be filed by parties who have separated but have not yet formally begun the divorce process within the appropriate court.

 For purposes of determining temporary support, the two fundamental factors considered by the court are a payor spouse's ability to pay and a payee spouse's financial needs.
 When setting the final amount of support upon the entry of a divorce order however, Virginia courts consider a number of statutory factors, including, but not limited to the following:

 - the age and physical and mental condition of the parties and any special circumstances of the family;

 - the extent to which age, physical or mental condition or special circumstances of any child make it infeasible for a party to work outside of the home;

 - the monetary and nonmonetary contributions of each party to the well-being of the family;

 - the feasibility of and the time and costs required for one party to acquire the appropriate education, training, and employment to obtain the skills needed to enhance his or her earning ability;